Three ways to make money with stock index investing

 Passive funds began to gain popularity in the 1990s with the introduction of ETFs, which are a basket of securities that trade on an exchange, just like shares.

-Index ETFs are exchange-traded funds that track a benchmark index such as the 0'>S&P 500 or the 0'>Euro Stoxx 50.
+Index ETFs are exchange-traded funds that track a benchmark index such as the S&P 500 or the Euro Stoxx 50.

 They work just like index mutual funds.
 However, unlike mutual fund shares, which can be sold at just one price each day, index ETFs can be bought and sold throughout the day on a major exchange, just like stock.

-The popularity of ETFs coincided with the rise of the Internet and financial websites that allowed small investors the tools to compare the performance of funds.
+The popularity of ETFs coincided with the rise of the internet, and financial websites that gave small investors the tools to compare the performance of funds.

-The financial crisis, when many investors got their fingers burnt by the dismal performance of managed funds, further improved the attractiveness of low-cost passive funds such as index ETFs.
+The financial crisis of 2008, when many investors got their fingers burnt by the dismal performance of managed funds, further enhanced the attractiveness of low-cost passive funds such as index ETFs.